 - Previous history of offences, if any

 - The class of the substance

 - Your intent to supply or not

-The predominant factor in drug possession cases is whether you are caught in possession for personal recreational use or whether the allegation concerns you being accused of being in possession of a controlled substance ‘with intent’ to supply.
-If you are in possession of a controlled substance for recreational use, the amount is small and it’s your first offence, there is a reasonable chance that you will receive either a warning or caution rather than a custodial sentence.
+The predominant factor in drug possession cases is whether you are caught in possession for personal recreational use or whether you are accused of being in possession of a controlled substance ‘with intent’ to supply.
+If intent to supply is proven, the sentence is likely to be significantly harsher, even if it’s a first offence.

 There are some cases where individuals are unaware they are holding drugs.
 If you had no idea that there were drugs in a jacket that you had been given to wear, your lack of knowledge would mean that for the purposes of the law, you would not be considered to be in possession of those drugs.

 Of course, this explanation may not be believed and every case is considered on its merits.
 If, for example, you have a class A drug in your possession but you believe it to be a class C drug, you are still in possession of the controlled drug even though you may have been mistaken as to its legal class or characteristics.
 It’s still a punishable offence and pleading ignorance would not be a valid defence.